 Goa is the most urbanized state in India with 62.17% urban population It is also among the top three states with highest Per Capita Net State Domestic Product in India.

 Goa is located in the western region of India.
 The state shares its border with the Arabian Sea to the west, Maharashtra to the north and Karnataka to the south and the east.
 It is one of the fastest growing states in the country.
-Goa has a coastline of about 104 kms and inland waterways of about 250 km.
+Goa has a coastline of about 104 kms and inland waterways of about 250 kms.
 The coast is full of creeks and estuaries formed by rivers.

-Goa has a strong presence in mining, tourism and pharmaceuticals sectors.
+Goa has a strong presence in fishing, agriculture, tourism, and pharmaceuticals sectors.
 Mining (iron ore and manganese), pharmaceuticals, iron and steel industries are present in North Goa while mining and shipbuilding industries are present in South Goa.

 Goa has also emerged as a manufacturing base for several leading companies in areas such as fertilisers, tyres and tubes, cement, electrical machinery, fish-net making machines, automatic washing machines, printed circuit boards, pharmaceuticals and pharmaceutical machinery.
 Cashew processing has also been a traditional industry in the state.

 Goa has a coastline of ~104 kms and inland waterways of ~250 kms.
 The coast is full of creeks and estuaries formed by rivers.
 106.15 thousand tonnes of marine fish were harvested in 2020-21.
 In 2021-22, exports of marine products from Goa stood at US$ 72.34 million.